Gundam Wing: Endless Waltz: Distribution

 In North America, Endless Waltz premiered on Canada's YTV on September 11, 2000 and on Cartoon Network in the U.S. on November 10, 2000.
 It was later released to VHS, UMD, and DVD by Bandai Entertainment, with the DVD edition containing both the OVA and compilation film versions on one disc.
 Due to the closure of Bandai Entertainment, the OVA and film went out-of-print.
-On October 11, 2014 at their 2014 New York Comic Con panel, Sunrise announced they will be releasing all of the Gundam franchise, including Endless Waltz in North America though distribution from Right Stuf Inc., beginning in Spring 2015.
+On October 11, 2014, at their 2014 New York Comic Con panel, Sunrise announced they will be releasing all of the Gundam franchise, including Endless Waltz in North America though distribution from Right Stuf Inc., beginning in Spring 2015.
 Right Stuf had re-released Endless Waltz on Blu-ray and DVD in December 2017.

+In Australia, a special 4K theatrical release through Sugoi Co was held at Hoyts Broadway as part of the GUNDAM BASE Pop-Up World Tour on October 2, 2025 alongside re-releases of Mobile Suit Gundam SEED Freedom and Mobile Suit Gundam GQuuuuuuX -The Beginning..

 Reception

 The initial airing of the OVA on November 10, 2000, was Cartoon Network's second highest-rated program ever at the time, only being topped by the Funimation in-house dub premiere of Dragon Ball Z. Helen McCarthy in 500 Essential Anime Movies commented that "the giant robot fights are as good as ever" and that "the art direction and design is excellent".